Noetherianity for infinite-dimensional toric varieties: Noetherianity of matching monoid rings

 \begin{prop} $(\matr_t,\preceq)$ is well-partially ordered for all $t \in \NN$. \end{prop} \begin{proof} The base case, $t = 0,$ is given by Proposition~\ref{basecase}.
 For $t > 0,$ assume by induction that $(\matr_{t-1},\preceq)$ is well-partially ordered.
-For any $A \in \matr_t,$ let $j_A$ be the index of the last bad column in $A$.
-Then $A$ can be decomposed into three parts: the matrix of all columns before $j_A,$ the $j_A$th column, and the matrix of all columns after $j_A$.
+For any $A \in \matr_t,$ let $j_A$ be the largest bad index of $A$.
+Then $A$ can be decomposed into three parts: the $N$-tuple of matrices of all $N$-tuples of columns before $j_A$, $A_{\cdot\cdot j_A}$ itself, and the $N$-tuple of matrices of all $N$-tuples of columns after $j_A$.
 This decomposition is represented by the map

-Let the partial order $\sqsubseteq$ on $\matr_{t-1} \times \NN^{[k+1]} \times \matr_0$ be the product order of the wpos $(\matr_{t-1},\preceq),$ $(\NN^{[k+1]},\leq)$ and $(\matr_0,\preceq)$.
+Let the partial order $\sqsubseteq$ on $\matr_{t-1} \times \prod_{p\in[N]}\NN^{[k_p+1]} \times \matr_0$ be the product order of the wpos $(\matr_{t-1},\preceq),$ $(\NN^{[k+1]},\leq)$ and $(\matr_0,\preceq)$.
 Note that the product order of any finite number of wpos is also a wpo.
 Suppose for some $A,B \in \matr_t$ that $\delta(A) \sqsubseteq \delta(B)$.
-This implies that $A_{\cdot j_A} \leq B_{\cdot j_B}$ and that there exist strictly increasing maps $\rho$ and $\sigma$ such that $\rho (A_{\cdot[j_A]}) \leq B_{\cdot[j_B]}$ and $\sigma (A_{\cdot\{j_A+1,\ldots,\ell_A-1\}}) \leq B_{\cdot\{j_B+1,\ldots,\ell_B-1\}}$.
+This implies that $A_{\cdot\cdot j_A} \leq B_{\cdot\cdot j_B}$ and that there exist strictly increasing maps $\rho$ and $\sigma$ such that $\rho (A_{\cdot\cdot[j_A]}) \leq B_{\cdot\cdot[j_B]}$ and $\sigma (A_{\cdot\cdot\{j_A+1,\ldots,\ell_A-1\}}) \leq B_{\cdot\cdot\{j_B+1,\ldots,\ell_B-1\}}$.
 We combine these into a single strictly increasing map $\tau:[\ell_A] \to [\ell_B]$ defined by

 illustrated in Figure \ref{fig:po}.
 Then $\tau A \leq B$ so $A \preceq B$.
 Since $\sqsubseteq$ is a wpo, $(\matr_t, \preceq)$ is also a wpo. \end{proof}